Azmi1/Platform_Game/README.md

 - Bigger worlds(Now it's only one plane 1280x1024) date: Next update hopefully
 - Moving camera(So you can move through world) date: Next update hopefully
 - Some power-ups(Like double jump and more...) date: After the next update

+If you find any bugs email me: never.saymeme@gmail.com

+Thanks!